Root number of the twists of an elliptic curve: Introduction

-Birch and Stephens \cite{BS} prove formulas for the root number of $y^2=x^3-Dx$, and for the root number of $z^3=x^3+A$ (this curve can be rewritten as the equation $y^2=x^3-432A^2$).
+Birch and Stephens \cite{BS} prove formulae for the root number of $y^2=x^3-Dx$, and for the root number of $z^3=x^3+A$ (this curve can be rewritten as the equation $y^2=x^3-432A^2$).
 Liverance \cite{Liv} completes these results by giving a formula for the root number of $y^2=x^3+D$ in the general case.

-The formulas given in the points \ref{introsigneisoT} and \ref{introsigneisoTx} of Theorem \ref{introiso} have a flavor different from that found in those two papers, in particular, it consider differently primes $p\geq5$ according to whether or not there square divides $t$ or not.
-In that perspective, our formulas are closer to those of V\'arilly-Alvarado \cite[Prop.
+The formulae given in the points \ref{introsigneisoT} and \ref{introsigneisoTx} of Theorem \ref{introiso} have a flavor different from that found in those two papers, in particular, it distinguishes between primes $p\geq5$ according to whether or not $p^2\mid t$, in a similar way to the formulae of V\'arilly-Alvarado \cite[Prop.
 4.4 and 4.8]{VA}.